Cleveland Clinic logo

 Does spermicide protect against sexually transmitted infections?

-No, a spermicide doesn't protect you against sexually transmitted infections (STIs).
+No, spermicide doesn’t protect you against sexually transmitted infections (STIs).
+In fact, using it may irritate your skin, which increases the risk of infection.
 Using a condom is the best way to protect against STIs when having sexual intercourse.
-Using a spermicide can actually increase your risk for infections because it irritates the cells that protect you from infection.
-This weakens those cells and makes you more susceptible to bacteria.

-Contact your healthcare provider if you're using a spermicide and experience the following:
+Contact your healthcare provider if you’re using a spermicide and have:

 Advertisement